Jimmy Governor: Education and work

 Schooling for the eight Governor children was irregular owing to the family's circumstances.
 Jimmy, the eldest, attended school at Denison Town and Wollar, and possibly also at Gulgong, Coonabarabran and Allynbrook (in the Paterson River district).
 A former pupil of the Wollar school recalled that Jimmy and his younger brothers Joe and Jackie "could read and write tolerably well".
 Jimmy was described as a "smart, athletic and cheerful native" and Joe as "rather sullen and morose".

 In 1883, when white parents in Yass objected to "aboriginal and half-caste" pupils attending the public school, the local school board decreed that the indigenous children were forbidden to attend.
 The Minister of Public Instruction, George Reid, upheld this decision after being requested to rule on the case by the teacher at the school.
 This precedent determined subsequent public education policy in New South Wales whereby local objections were sufficient to preclude Aboriginal children attending a specific school.

 In 1890, at age 15, Jimmy was lopping trees on properties in the Dunedoo district.
 Later he and his brother Joe worked along the Allyn River and in the Singleton district, doing a variety of jobs including fencing, mustering stock and breaking horses.
 His father's example had given Jimmy a strong work ethic and a sense of independence, and he resolved to work for wages instead of rations or handouts.
 At his trial Jimmy later stated, "I was never a loafer like some blackfellows", before adding: "I always worked, and paid for what I got, and I reckon I am as good as a white man".

 During this period of his life, Jimmy had his first significant adverse encounter with the justice system.
 In February 1893 he was convicted of "stealing" at Denison Town and received a sentence of one month imprisonment.
 Other sources describe the offence as "horse sweating" (riding a horse without the owner's permission), a less serious offence than the actual theft of a horse.

 By the mid-1890s, with his family living on the Aboriginal reserve at Wollar, Jimmy worked on stations and farms in the district.
 In July 1896 he enlisted as a tracker with the New South Wales Mounted Police and was stationed at Cassilis.
 This occupation lasted only seventeen months, with a police officer who claimed to know Jimmy stating he had left after seducing the daughter of a selector.
 Whatever the reason, soon after his departure a formal inspection of Cassilis police station by Superintendent Atkins revealed "everything in a fairly satisfactory condition except the conduct of the Senior Constable and Constable", which Atkins intended to bring "under the notice of the Inspector General of Police".

 Ethel Governor, illustration published in Evening News (Sydney), 23 November 1900.

-After leaving the police, Jimmy returned to Wollar and was engaged cutting wood near Gulgong by Jonathon Starr.
+After leaving the police, Jimmy returned to Wollar and was engaged in cutting wood near Gulgong by Jonathon Starr.
 Then he worked as a shed-hand on 'Digilbar' station north of Dunedoo, before returning to Gulgong.